 - Rehabilitation care as an outpatient at a Medicare-approved Comprehensive Outpatient Rehabilitation Facility (CORF).
 (Usually, this means you’re getting treatment for an illness or accident, or you're recovering from a major operation.)

-You’ll receive a notice in writing at least 2 days before we decide it’s time to stop covering your care.
+You’ll receive a "Notice of Medicare Non-Coverage (NOMNC)" in writing at least 2 days before we decide it’s time to stop covering your care.
 When your coverage for that care ends, we'll stop paying our share of the cost for your care.
-You can ask us to change this decision and keep covering it for a longer period of time.
+You can ask to change this decision so you're able to continue coverage.

 Level 1 Appeal